How to Remove QR Code Signatures from Documents in .NET

 File.Copy(filePath, outputFilePath, true);

-Step 2: Creating a Signature Object to Work With
+Step 2: Creating Your Signature Object (Your Document Gateway)

-Now we’ll create a Signature object that connects to our document:
+Now we’ll create the Signature object that acts as our gateway to the document:

 using (Signature signature = new Signature(outputFilePath))